jwaadahmed/trello-card-board-widget/README.md

 # @figma/create-widget

-This repo was created by @figma/create-widget
+This repo was created by Jawad Ahmed @AlphaSquad

 ## Getting started